formal-php/access-layer/documentation/queries/create_table.md

 $connection($create);
 ```

-This query will fail if the table doesn't exist, you can prevent this like so:
+This query will fail if the table does exist, you can prevent this like so:

 ```php
 use Formal\AccessLayer\{